Japanese Honeysuckle

 Honeysuckle family (Caprifoliaceae)

 Cultivation: The preference is partial sun, moist to mesic conditions, and a fertile loam to support the rampant growth.
-This plant is very aggressive, and can smother shrubs and small trees.
+This vine is very aggressive; it can easily smother shrubs and small trees.

-Range & Habitat: Japanese Honeysuckle is common in southern Illinois, occasional in NE and east central Illinois, and uncommon or absent elsewhere.
-It was introduced into the United States from east Asia as an ornamental plant.
+Range & Habitat: The non-native Japanese Honeysuckle is common in southern Illinois, occasional to locally common in NE and east-central Illinois, and uncommon or absent elsewhere.
+It was introduced into the United States from east Asia as an ornamental vine.
 Habitats include floodplain woodlands, thickets, seeps, limestone glades, power-line clearances in woodland areas, semi-shaded areas along roadsides and railroads, and edges of yards.
-Because of the attractive flowers, this plant is often cultivated in residential areas.
-It occurs in both disturbed and natural areas, and has the capacity to displace many native species of plants in woodland areas.
+Because of the attractive flowers, Japanese Honeysuckle is often cultivated in residential areas.
+This vine occurs in both disturbed and higher quality natural areas, and it has the capacity to displace many native species of plants.

-Faunal Associations: The nectar of the flowers attracts hummingbirds, Swallowtails and other butterflies, and Sphinx moths (including Hummingbird moths).
-The caterpillars of the moths Hemaris thysbe (Hummingbird Moth) and Callizzia amorata (Gray Scoopwing) feed on the foliage.
-The foliage is also eaten by many mammalian herbivores, including the Cottontail Rabbit and White-Tailed Deer.
-Various upland gamebirds and songbirds eat the berries, including the Wild Turkey, Bobwhite, Eastern Bluebird, Purple Finch, Eastern Goldfinch, Slate-Colored Junco, and Hermit Thrush.
+Faunal Associations: The nectar of the flowers attracts Ruby-Throated Hummingbirds, swallowtails and other butterflies, and Sphinx moths (including the Hummingbird Clearwing, Hemaris thysbe).
+Moth larvae, aphids, and other insects are known to feed on the foliage and other parts of native honeysuckle vines (Lonicera spp.), although it is unclear to what extent they also feed on Japanese Honeysuckle.
+Two polyphagous leafhoppers, Empoasca chelata and Empoasca recurvata, are known to feed on this introduced vine, however (Dmitriev & Dietrich, 2010).
+The foliage of Japanese Honeysuckle is eaten by many mammalian herbivores, including the Cottontail Rabbit and White-Tailed Deer.
+Its evergreen leaves are especially important to them during the winter, when other sources of food are more scarce.
+Various upland gamebirds and songbirds occasionally eat the berries, including the Wild Turkey, Bobwhite, Eastern Bluebird, Purple Finch, Eastern Goldfinch, Slate-Colored Junco, and Hermit Thrush.
 These birds distribute the seeds far and wide.
-The dense vines and foliage help to provide cover for small mammals and nesting habitat for some species of songbirds.
+Dense tangles of this leafy vine help to provide cover for various mammals and nesting habitat for some species of songbirds.

 Photographic Location: Edge of a yard in Urbana, Illinois, where the vine smothered a shrub.

-Comments: While the flowers and foliage are quite attractive, Japanese Honeysuckle is one of the worst invaders of woodland areas and thickets.
-On the positive side, it is moderately valuable to various fauna, as indicated above.
-It is easy to distinguish Japanese Honeysuckle from other Lonicera spp.
-(Honeysuckles), as the latter are shrubs or much shorter vines.
-Other Honeysuckle vines terminate in a small cluster or interrupted spike of flowers.
-Their terminal leaves surround the stem and merge together at the base (they're connate).
-Japanese Honeysuckle usually produces axillary flowers; when terminal flowers are produced, they occur in a panicle.
-The flowers of Japanese Honeysuckle are larger in size (1" in length or more) than the flowers of other Honeysuckles, with the exception of Lonicera sempervirens (Trumpet Honeysuckle), which has bright orange-red flowers.
+Comments: While the flowers and foliage are quite attractive, Japanese Honeysuckle is one of the worst invaders of open woodland areas and thickets.
+On the positive side, it is moderately valuable to various mammals and birds.
+It is easy to distinguish Japanese Honeysuckle from other Lonicera spp. (honeysuckles) in Illinois, as the latter are either shrubs or much shorter vines.
+The branches of other honeysuckle vines terminate in small clusters or interrupted spikes of flowers.
+The terminal leaves (or bracts) below their inflorescences surround the stems and merge together (they are connate).
+In contrast, Japanese Honeysuckle usually produces axillary flowers.
+Japanese Honeysuckle can also be distinguished by its black berries, while the berries of other honeysuckle vines in Illinois are orange to red.